klakar/lmOpenData/README.md

 #Installation Instructions
 Download and unzip in your QGIS plugins folder...

 IMPORTANT: Change the API key in "LmOpenData.py" to your own personal key!!!
+(Row 188)

 Activate the plug-in and add layer from "Web" menu.